SWE574-Nerds/wiki-eureka/Web-Annotation-Model.md

 and so on.
 In this document, We'll stick with RDF/XML and JSON-LD as these are the most common formats widely used and supported, plus everyone is familiar with XML and JSON.

-The DBMSs used to store annotations are not specialized to store annotations, they're specialized to store RDF data and WEb Annotation Model is just a subset of RDF representation, providing a structure of how RDF data should be structured, linking against one another.
-You can think of WEb Annotation Models are what DB Schemas are for Relational databases, to graph databases.
+The DBMSs used to store annotations are not specialized to store annotations, they're specialized to store RDF data and Web Annotation Model is just a subset of RDF representation, providing a structure of how RDF data should be structured, linking against one another.
+You can think of Web Annotation Models are what DB Schemas are for Relational databases, to graph databases.

 If we were to rewrite the prevoiusly provided sample.json in RDF/XML it would look like this: